Understanding how Woopra ingests, structures and reveals data is an important step to ensuring users gain the most value

 Action Properties can be leveraged in Woopra’s behavioral segments and analytics reports when a specific action the user wants to take a closer look at is defined.
 For instance, if they are looking at the payment action discussed above, the user can select, “Plan equals Enterprise” as a property defining this action, and Woopra would return all users/actions matching this constraint.

-Another important concept to keep in mind when you’re analyzing actions in Woopra is visit data and visit properties.
+Another important concept to keep in mind when analyzing actions in Woopra is visit data and visit properties.

-Visit properties define the current state of a user active session whenever the session is being performed.
+Visit properties define the current state of a customer active session whenever the session is being performed.
 Examples of visit properties are:

 - customer location

-- the platform a user is on while engaging with your product
+- the platform a customer is on while engaging with the product

-Woopra tracks all visit properties out of the box and you can find the full list of all visit properties being tracked by Woopra here.
+Woopra tracks all visit properties out of the box and users can find the full list of all visit properties being tracked by Woopra here.

-Similarly to action properties, visit properties can help you to be more specific in defining an action you want to analyze.
-For example, applying visit properties, you can see all the users who’ve made a payment from the US when your visit property constraint is set to “Country is USA.”
-Alternatively, if you don’t want to select a particular action but you want to analyze a specific visit property, selecting USA as a visit property will show you all the users from the United States who’ve engaged with your product.
+Similarly to action properties, visit properties can help users to be more specific in defining an action they want to analyze.
+For example, applying visit properties, one can see all the customers who’ve made a payment from the US when the visit property constraint is set to “Country is USA.”
+Alternatively, if a user doesn’t want to select a particular action, but wants to analyze a specific visit property, selecting USA as a visit property will show all the customers from the United States who’ve engaged with the product.

-Visitor properties define the current state of a user and help you to segment users by their firmographic demographic or behavioral attributes.
-Examples of visitor properties could be the email address, company’s name, age, gender, the original referrer or any other attribute that defines your customer and helps you to better understand their personas.
-Unlike visit properties, most of visitor properties don’t change dynamically and reflect the state of a user, not their session.
+Visitor properties define the current state of a customer and help users to segment customers by their firmographic, demographic, or behavioral attributes.
+Examples of visitor properties could be the email address, company’s name, age, gender, the original referrer or any other attribute that defines the customer and helps the user to better understand their personas.
+Unlike visit properties, most of visitor properties don’t change dynamically and reflect the state of a customer, not their session.

-Visitor properties in Woopra can you help you answer the following questions:
+Visitor properties in Woopra can help answer the following questions:

 - How many people from company X have engaged with my product in the last 30 days?